Disguise (album)

-Disguise is the fifth studio album by American metalcore band Motionless in White.
+Disguise is the fifth studio album by American heavy metal band Motionless in White.
 It was released on June 7, 2019, through Roadrunner Records and was produced by Drew Fulk and Chris "Motionless" Cerulli.
 It is the second release on a major label since the band's departure from Fearless Records.
 The album's tracklist was revealed on April 17 together with the release of the two singles, "Disguise", which had been premiered at Earthday Birthday in Orlando a few days prior, and "Brand New Numb".
-It is the band's first album with Vinny Mauro on drums and former Ice Nine Kills guitarist Justin Morrow (although credited, neither of them perform on the album), who replaced Devin "Ghost" Sola on bass guitar, as well as the first album not to feature Josh Balz on keyboards.
+It is the band's first album with Vinny Mauro on drums and former Ice Nine Kills bassist Justin Morrow (although credited, neither of them perform on the album), who replaced Devin "Ghost" Sola on bass guitar, as well as the first album not to feature Josh Balz on keyboards.

 Background and promotion

 On May 6, 2018, Chris Motionless announced via Instagram that a new album would be released in 2019.
 He claimed that he, along with Ryan Sitkowski and Ricky Olson, would begin full-time writing prior to touring with Warped Tour that summer.

 On April 17, the band announced the album was to be titled Disguise.
 On the same day, they released two singles off of the album titled "Disguise" and "Brand New Numb", along with the tracklist and official artwork created by Zach Dunn.

 On May 10, the band released their third single "Undead Ahead 2: The Tale of the Midnight Ride" and its corresponding music video.

 On June 5, two days before the album was due to drop, the band premiered the song "Thoughts & Prayers" on BBC's Radio 1's Rock Show with Daniel P. Carter.

+The song "Brand New Numb" was featured in NHL 20.